PrimeRFP SCOUT · Industry Intelligence

 Market Intelligence — Construction & Infrastructure

-Top of the awardee table is dominated by national-lab M&O contractors (Triad National Security, Sandia, Consolidated Nuclear Security, Savannah River Nuclear Solutions) — these are large, long-duration facility management contracts that are not openly competed year-to-year.
+Top of the awardee table is dominated by CBP border-infrastructure and national-lab M&O contractors (Fisher Sand & Gravel, Triad National Security, Sandia, Consolidated Nuclear Security, Savannah River Nuclear Solutions) — large, long-duration construction and facility-management contracts that are not openly competed year-to-year.

-DHS ($19.3B) is the 3rd-largest buyer — heavily concentrated in CBP border infrastructure (Fisher Sand & Gravel $5.8B, BCCG JV $3.1B) with active recompete risk that small and mid-tier contractors should track.
+DHS ($29.1B) is the 3rd-largest buyer — heavily concentrated in CBP border infrastructure (Fisher Sand & Gravel $7.0B, BCCG JV $3.2B, Barnard $3.0B) with active recompete risk that small and mid-tier contractors should track.

 Frequently Asked Questions — Construction & Infrastructure